wulffern/aic2023/docs/about.md

 permalink: /about/
 ---

-aicex is a superset of the IPs I'm playing with on skywater 130nm.
-The intention is also to have a framework that can combine multiple IPs in the advanced integrated circuits course

-## About me
 My name is Carsten Wulff and I'm an analog integrated circuit designer, programmer, educator and group manager.